search

 • Respect the accommodation, keeping it clean, tidy and looked after.

-• Consider others, and not take more than my fair share of resources.
+• Consider others, and not take more than your fair share of resources.

-• Take responsibility for making and keeping my medical appointments and be open and honest with staff about my health and wellbeing.
+• Take responsibility for making and keeping your medical appointments and be open and honest with staff about your health and wellbeing.

-• Contribute to the social enterprise, working 5 days a week to the best of my ability, and be a willing and supportive member of the team.
+• Contribute to the social enterprise 5 days a week, or as much as you are able to, to the best of your ability, and be a willing and supportive member of the team.

-• Take part in required training, enabling me to perform my job safely and to the required standards.
+• Take part in required training, enabling you to participate in the social enterprise safely.

-• Take ownership of my own personal development and learning, and explore options available to me.
+• Take ownership of your own personal development and learning, and explore options available to you.

-• Engage with the support offered, taking responsibility and action to meet my own needs and aspirations.
+• Engage with the support offered, taking responsibility and action to meet your own needs and aspirations.

 • Participate in the daily upkeep of the community, behaving in a considerate way to staff, companions and visitors, giving support, encouragement and respect to others, and abiding by the rules of the community.

-• Invest in myself – taking time to pursue my own hobbies and interests and work towards my own goals and aspirations.
+• Invest in yourself – taking time to pursue your own hobbies and interests and work towards your own goals and aspirations.

 • Take part in solidarity, and actively help others, demonstrating empathy, compassion and charity to those in need.

-• Work with staff, to prepare myself for living and working outside of the community, if this is my goal.
+• Work with staff, to prepare yourself for living and working outside of the community, if this is your goal.
 Meet regularly with your support worker to set out and work towards your own objectives and take part in the Outcomes Star.

 For those that wish to apply to become a companion, they can self-refer or be referred by a professional.
 All they have to do is fill in the online application form.